 During the year ended September 30, 2020, the Peruvian Ministry of Energy and Mines issued a notice that the Company's environmental license at the Igor 1 and 3 exploration projects had expired.
 During the year ended September 30, 2019, the Company's water use permit had expired.
-Subsequent to the year ended September 30, 2020, the exploration license at the Igor 4 exploration project also expired, while the exploitation license remains in good standing.
+During the year ended September 30, 2021, the exploration license at the Igor 4 exploration project expired, while the exploitation license remains in good standing as the Company has applied for a COVID-19 extension.
 Management is in the process of having these expired licenses and permits reinstated.
+As part of the process of requesting a reinstatement, the Company is evaluating what exploration activities, i.e. drilling, geophysics, surface mapping and sampling, etc., can best support the underground mining operations at Igor 4.
+An alternative under evaluation is underground drilling from the Igor 4 mine workings (Mina Callanquitas) which would require no additional permitting.
+The Company expects to make a decision on how best to move forward during 2022.

-A summary of Company's spending on exploration and evaluation activities for the years ended September 30, 2020 and 2019 is shown below:
+A summary of Company's spending on exploration and evaluation activities for the years ended September 30, 2021 and 2020 is shown below:

-Years ended September 30, 2020 2019
+Years ended September 30, 2021 2020

-Drilling, road and site preparation \$188,220 \$541,737
+Drilling, road and site preparation \$177,415 \$188,220

-Salaries, claims maintenance and staking 131,869 119,219
+Salaries, claims maintenance and staking 33,999 131,869

-Social development 182,317 306,658
+Social development 197,299 182,317

-Engineering - 40,909

-Environmental 145,481 142,043
+Environmental 46,287 145,481

-Transfer to property plant and equipment (construction in progress) - (128,988)

-Total additions \$647,887 \$1,021,578
+Total additions \$455,000 \$647,887